ouss-issib/practical-activity-threads/README.md

 ### Exercise 1: Multi-Threading with `Runnable`

-- **Objective**: Create a simple application to demonstrate classic multi-threading behavior.
+- **Objective**: Create a simple application demonstrating classic multi-threading behavior.
 - **Steps**:
   1. Implement the `Talkative` class with an integer attribute.
   2. Modify `Talkative` to implement the `Runnable` interface.